cpinnix/commanderpowerlevel/README.md

 ##### 4 or less

-Commanders in the fours or under are not doing much in the command zone.
+Commanders in the fours or under are not doing much in the Command Zone.

 Examples:

 ### Power Level

-The Power Level for an individual card indicates how generically powerful it is within the commander format.
-The Power Level for a deck indicates how generically powerful a deck is within the commander format.
-There are cards in commander that can be placed in pretty much any deck and increase the power level of the deck.
+The Power Level for an individual card indicates how generically powerful it is within the Commander format.
+The Power Level for a deck indicates how generically powerful a deck is within the Commander format.
+There are cards in Commander that can be placed in pretty much any deck and increase the power level of the deck.
 There are also cards that are generically weak like basic lands.

 The Power Level is a number between 0 and 10.
 Each card has a Power Weight between 0 and 10.
 100 cards in a deck multiplied by all the weights divided by 100 will give the total Power Level for a deck.